dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 Tables can have more columns than the minimal requirement and can have columns that don’t map onto CLDF properties at all.

-## Tables in most CLDF-dataset
+## Tables in most CLDF-modules

-Here are CLDF-tables that occur in most CLDF-datasets.
+Here are CLDF-tables that occur in most CLDF-modules.

 -   LanguageTable - list of all of the languages in the dataset.
 May also include language varities classified by Glottolog as dialects or proto-languages.
 Includes meta-information like longitude, language, family etc.
 -   ParameterTable - contains a definition of the variables.
 For lexicon, these are the concepts (e.g. "hand"), for grammar these are the features (e.g. "Definite articles").